creativenull/web.nvim/README.md

 The all-in-one solution to setup a web development environment in neovim.

+> [!IMPORTANT]
+> Currently under active development, please don't use this as your daily driver yet.

 ## Features

 - No [`lspconfig` plugin][lspconfig-url] needed, we use builtin `vim.lsp.start()`